About UsOur Mission, Vision, and Background

 - Informed public policy

-- Dedicated to meeting the educational, social, emotional, recreational and employment needs of children, adolescents and adults with learning disabilities
+- Offer programs to support the specific needs of children and youth with learning disabilities

 - 1963, four Toronto residents, Doreen Kronick, Harry Wineberg, Robert Shannon and Alan Howarth decided to form the Ontario LDA; articles of incorporation were issued in 1964 and this was the beginning of LDA in Canada; this paralleled the formation of LDA in the United States